 Here are a few other examples of duplicated projects:

-Suggesting there are too many farm animal sanctuaries, too many vegan cookbooks, and too many vegan blogs will doubtless get me in hot water with people who think I’m belittling their work.
+Suggesting there are too many farm animal sanctuaries, too many vegan cookbooks, and too many vegan social media accounts will doubtless make people think I’m belittling their work.
 But it’s important that activists stay vigilant about not duplicating efforts, so let’s take a closer look at the resources gobbled up by these projects.

 Farm animal sanctuaries are extraordinarily resource-intensive, and each one requires a slew of expenses and expertise.
 Property must be bought and maintained.
-Boards must be formed, which are generally comprised of talented people willing to donate their time.
+Boards must be formed—generally comprised of talented people willing to donate their time.
 Salaries must be paid.
-And of course the animals must be tended and given veterinary care.
+And of course the animals must be tended, fed, and given veterinary care.
 In light of all the fixed costs arising from each shelter, does it make sense for there to be more than one within a reasonable driving distance?
-Does it make sense for some states to have more than ten different shelters?

 The same goes for vegan cookbooks.
 Figure that the time required to write, photograph, and publish an excellent vegan cookbook amounts to at least one year of your life.
 I’m being conservative here, since you’ve got to perfect upwards of 100 recipes, take dozens of professional-grade photos, and handle a staggering number of publication chores.
-Then, to give your cookbook the chance it really deserves, you’ve got to devote another year of your life to promotional tasks ranging from attending regional events, growing your social media presence, and seeking out media coverage and appearances.
+Then, to give your cookbook the chance it really deserves, you must devote massive amounts of time to promotional tasks that include attending regional events, growing your social media presence, and seeking out media coverage.

 Local Vegan & Animal Rights Activism